Not My Job: We Quiz Comedian Aidy Bryant On '80s Brians

-SAGAL: Well, what was it - like, I mean, a lot of times we hear about the people who came out of Chicago and go to "Saturday Night Live" and elsewhere.
-But what was it like when you were just like, you know, working in the streets as a comedy...
+SAGAL: Well, what was it - I mean, a lot of times, we hear about the people who came out of Chicago and go to "Saturday Night Live" and elsewhere.
+But what was it like when you were just, like, you know working the streets as a comedy...

-ROCCA: Come on.
-First, she's in hotel rooms, now she's working the streets.
+ROCCA: First she's in hotel rooms, now she's working the streets.

 SAGAL: The streets - I know.

-ADAM BURKE: She wasn't busking as a - she was walking down, going, hey, can I get a suggestion?
+ADAM BURKE: She wasn't busking as an - she wasn't walking down going, hey, can I get a suggestion?

 BRYANT: Oh, my gosh.

-SAGAL: Just standing in the corner of Michigan and Randolph going, somebody, name and occupation.
+SAGAL: Just standing at the corner of Michigan and Randolph going, somebody name an occupation.

-SAGAL: So you went off to New York, like a lot of Chicago comedians do.
-And you auditioned for "Saturday Night Live" - ditto.
+SAGAL: So you went off to New York, like a lot of Chicago comedians do, and you audition for "Saturday Night Live" - ditto.
 But you got cast, which is rarer.
 People talk about the "Saturday Night Live" audition - that you have to come in with a character.

 SAGAL: Did you do that?

 SAGAL: Yeah.
-And can you tell us what you did?
+Can you tell us what you did?